 It is proposed that the amount of money to be paid by the United States for the lands surrendered shall, upon ratification of the agreement by Congress and necessary appropriation therefor, be deposited in the Treasury of the United States to the credit of the confederated tribes, and be expended for their benefit in such manner as the Secretary of the Interior may direct, and that under like conditions the amount of compensation awarded to individual Indians for damages shall be expended for their benefit or paid to them in cash, in the proportions to which they may be severally entitled thereto, in the discretion of the Secretary.
-All this you will cause to be fully explained to the Indians, as also the fact that, except as to the quantity of lands the title to which may be extinguished by said agreement, all the stipulations of existing treaties, so far as the same are unfulfilled, will remain in force.
+All this you will cause to be fully explained to the Indians, as also the fact, that except as to the quantity of lands the title to which may be extinguished by said agreement, all the stipulations of existing trusting the content of the same and the same are said agreement, all the stipulations of existing treaties, so far as the same are unfulfilled, will remain in force.

-The agreement should be executed and signed by at least a majority of all the adult male Indians occupying or interested in the reservation lands, and must be certified and attested in form transmitted here with.
+The agreement should be executed and signed by at least a majority of all the adult male Indians occupying or interested in the reservation lands, and must be certified and attested in form transmitted herewith.